lucasjellema/simple-authenticated-webapp/README.md

 - Collapsible ID token viewer for debugging and educational purposes
 - In-memory token storage (not stored in browser storage)
 - Authenticated API data fetching with bearer token
+- User data editing and saving with authenticated PUT requests
 - Request caching and optimized data handling
 - Modular code structure using ES Modules